systemetric/docs.robocon.uk/src/content/docs/tools/editor.md

 ## Python Projects

-Python projects provide a powerful development tool with syntax highlighting and code completion for the standard Python libraries and also the `robot` module.
+Python projects provide a powerful development tool with syntax highlighting and code completion for the standard Python libraries and also the `robocon` module.
 If you are interested, it uses the text editor that powers Visual Studio Code.

 ## Blockly Projects

 Google's Blockly is a programming environment similar to Scratch that allows you to program your robot with blocks.
 You still have access to all the features of the robot so you are not disadvantaged if you decide to use this over Python.

+## Project Attributes

+In the run configuration dialog (cog icon, top right-hand corner), project attributes can be configured.
+These control various aspects of how a project is run, including initial servo positions and power state.
+See their respective sections of this documentation to find out more information.

+## Other

+- The "logs" and "projects" sidebars can both be resized, which may allow you to see logs and images more clearly.
+- You can expand the current shown image by pressing the small icon that displays when hovering over it.